(Originally posted in 2015, I thought this blog was relevant now at the beginning of the semester for all those teaching online this term.)

-- I will reply to your questions within 24-48 hours except during holidays.
+- I’ll reply to your questions within 24-48 hours except during holidays or weekends.

-- I will provide clear and concise instructions and exercises for you to follow.
+- I’ll provide clear and concise instructions and exercises for you to follow.

-- I will return graded assignments within two weeks from the due date.
+- I’ll return graded assignments within two weeks from the due date.

-- I will monitor discussions to clarify students’ postings, highlight good or interesting comments and ideas, and provide insight.
+- I’ll monitor discussions to clarify students’ postings, highlight good or interesting comments and ideas, and provide insight.

-- I will provide the necessary components of successful interaction: explanation, demonstration, practice, feedback, and assessment.
+- I’ll provide the necessary components of successful interaction: explanation, demonstration, practice, feedback, and assessment.

-- I will provide a range of practice opportunities–from self-corrected multiple choice items to free form expression on a concept.
+- I’ll provide a range of practice opportunities–from self-corrected multiple-choice items to free form expression on a concept.

-- I will provide meta-cognitive, cognitive, and social strategies for instruction.
+- I’ll provide metacognitive, cognitive, and social strategies for instruction.

-- I know the platform you are using very thoroughly, so that I can anticipate and make good guesses about the origins of any problems you’re likely to have, and some answers for them.
+- I know the platform you’re using very thoroughly, so that I can anticipate and make good guesses about the origins of any problems you’re likely to have and some answers for them.

 What I expect from my Students:

-- All your discussion posts will be consequential and full of content!
+- Your discussion posts will be consequential and full of content!
 For example, simply responding “me too,” or “thanks,” doesn’t include content.
 Use good grammar and spelling when posting online.
 Use the spell check feature.

-- Follow the rules of Netiquette.
+- You’ll follow the rules of Netiquette.
 For example, no bullying online.

-- Complete all required tasks in a timely manner.
+- You’ll complete required tasks in a timely manner.
 Be proactive with a back-up plan in case you’re unable to access the Internet in your regular place of study.

-- Preplan for testing situations to ensure uninterrupted span of time.
-For example, you won’t be able to access the Internet in remote locations like on a cruise.
+- You’ll preplan for testing situations to ensure uninterrupted span of time.
+For example, you won’t be able to access the Internet in remote locations such as on a cruise.

-- Do not plagiarize the work of others and claim it as your own.
+- You won’t plagiarize the work of others and claim it as your own.
 Cite your sources using the style guide required for your field of study (e.g., American Psychological Association’s manual for social science).
-Make sure you use the latest edition.
+Use the latest edition.

 Protocol for Resolving Technical Issues:

-- First, make sure it’s not a browser issue (e.g., Google Chrome), and try a different browser to see if this resolves the issue.
-If so, then you either need to update your regular browser or clear its history/cookies/cache.
+- First, make sure it’s not a browser issue (e.g., Google Chrome), and try a different browser to see if this solves the problem.
+If so, then you either need to update your regular browser or clear its history, cookies, and cache.

-- If after updating your browser, or other browser do not work, make sure it isn’t your computer.
+- If after updating your browser or other browsers don’t work, make sure it isn’t your computer.
 Try logging in from a different computer to see if you receive the same error message.

-- Read log error messages and record specifics of problems and forward this to the tech support and instructor.
+- Read log error messages and record problem specifics and forward this to tech support and your instructor.
 Take a screenshot, if possible, to illustrate the exact problem.